 Section 10.
-The compensation of any bargaining unit faculty member called as a witness and/or serving as the Union representative in an arbitration hearing shall not be reduced for a reasonable period of time to prepare for and to give testimony at the hearing, or in the case of the Union representative, to represent the Union at the hearing.
-Every effort shall be made to avoid unduly disrupting the work of any bargaining unit faculty member called to serve as a witness.
+The compensation of any bargaining unit faculty member called as a witness and/or

+- 1 serving as the Union representative in an arbitration hearing shall not be reduced for a - 2 reasonable period of time to prepare for and to give testimony at the hearing, or in the case of - 3 the Union representative, to represent the Union at the hearing.
+Every effort shall be made to - 4 avoid unduly disrupting the work of any bargaining unit faculty member called to serve as a - 5 witness.

+ARTICLE 24.
+DISCIPI INE an d TERMINA ATION FOR CAUSE 711 1 1 1 1 1 2 7 1 1 1 1 1 1 1 1 1 171178 / 11 1 11 1 1 2 2 1 1 3

-1 2 ARTICLE 24.
-DISCIPLINE and TERMINATION FOR CAUSE 3 4 5 6 7 8 Section 1.
-No bargaining unit faculty member shall be subject to discipline without cause.
+Section 1.
+No bargaining unit faculty member shall be subject to discipline without just cause.
 Discipline will be administered in a progressive manner.
-Some conduct, inc but not limited to conduct in violation of the University's non-discrimination polici warrants a substantial sanction or dismissal on the first occurrence.
-A history of disc whether identical in nature or not, may have a cumulative effect, resulting in a more sanction.
-10 11 Section 2.
-As used in this Agreement, "discipline" shall be limited to the following: 12 a.
-Written letters of reprimand 13 b.
-Demotion 14 c.
-Loss of or reduction in benefits 15 d.
-Suspension with or without pay of various lengths 16 17 e.
-Loss of perquisites (an incidental payment, benefit, privilege, or advantage over and above regular income, salary, wages or benefits) 18 f.
-Restitution 19 g.
-Limitation on access to University owned or controlled property 20 h.
-Reduction in salary or contract period 21 i.
-Loss of tenure 22 j.
-Termination 23 24 25 26 In order to be considered disciplinary in nature, an action must be expressly identified as disciplinary by the University.
-Oral counseling, oral reprimands, remediation for a specific period of time, evaluations, and promotion and compensation decisions are not discipline.
-27 28 29 30 31 Section 3.
-Termination of a bargaining unit faculty member prior to the expiration of his or her appointment, termination of a tenured bargaining unit member, or other action, taken for financial, programmatic or other administrative considerations shall not be covered by this Article.
-32 33 34 Section 4.
+Some conduct, including but not limited to conduct in violation of the University's non-discrimination policies, warrants a substantial sanction or dismissal on the first occurrence.
+A history of discipline, whether identical in nature or not, may have a cumulative effect, resulting in a more severe sanction.

+Section 2.
+As used in this Agreement, "discipline" shall be limited to the following:

+a.
+Written letters of reprimand

+- a.
+Written fetters of reprinte

+- b.
+Demotion

+- c.
+Loss of or reduction in benefits

+- d.
+Suspension with or without pay of various lengths

+- e.
+Loss of perquisites (an incidental payment, benefit, privilege, or advantage over and above regular income, salary, wages or benefits)

+- f.
+Restitution

+- g.
+Limitation on access to University owned or controlled property

+- h.
+Reduction in salary or contract period

+- i.
+Loss of tenure

+- i.
+Termination

+In order to be considered disciplinary in nature, an action must be expressly identified as disciplinary by the University.
+Oral counseling, oral reprimands, remediation for a specific period of time, evaluations, remedial trainings, and promotion and compensation decisions are not discipline.

+Section 3.
+Termination of a bargaining unit faculty member prior to the expiration of their appointment, termination of a tenured bargaining unit member, or other action, taken for financial, programmatic or other administrative considerations shall not be covered by this Article.

+Section 4.
 A bargaining unit faculty member has the right to have a Union representative present, to represent or accompany the member, in any meeting regarding discipline.

-35 36 37 Section 5.
+Section 5.
 Prior to imposing discipline involving the loss of pay or benefits or terminating a bargaining unit faculty member, the University will provide the bargaining unit faculty member with written notice and at least five days to respond.

-38 39 40 41 42 Grievance All disciplinary actions covered by this Article are grievable under Article 22, Procedure.
-A grievance concerning suspension without pay or termination may at Step 3 of the grievance procedure.
+Section 6.
+All disciplinary actions covered by this Article are grievable under Article 22, Grievance Procedure.
+A grievance concerning suspension without pay or termination may be initiated at Step 3 of the grievance procedure.